 A seven-parish Vocations Committee began meeting in fall 2023.
-The Vocations Committee is working to replicate the vocation displays at Holy Cross and Our Mother of Sorrows in the other five parishes.
+The Vocations Committee is working to replicate the vocation resource displays at Holy Cross and Our Mother of Sorrows in the other five parishes.
 Members have talked with local catechetical leaders to ensure that the topic of vocations is incorporated into local faith formation or youth ministry.
 Father William Coffas, Pastor of Holy Cross and Our Mother of Sorrows and a member of the diocesan Vocation Awareness Team, has offered ways the Vocations Committee can coordinate its efforts with the diocese.
-As part of fostering vocations to the priesthood, the committee will host a Fisher Dinner in December 2024 and is organizing "adopt a seminarian" where each parish will communicate regularly with one or more seminarians.
-We are excited that one of this year's seminarians comes from St. Mark's.
+As part of fostering vocations to the priesthood, the committee hosted a Fisher Dinner in December 2024 and is organizing "adopt a seminarian" where each parish will communicate regularly with one or more seminarians.
+We are excited that one of this year's seminarians comes from St. Mark's and St. Leo the Great.
 We are fortunate that Deacon Edward Giblin, diocesan Director of the Office of the Permanent Diaconate, is a member of the Vocations Committee.
-Plans for the fall included holding a Holy Hour to pray for vocations followed by an information session about the permanent diaconate open to people beyond the seven parishes.
-Will continue to update
+In October 2024 the committee hosted a Holy Hour to pray for vocations followed by an information session about the permanent diaconate open to people beyond the seven parishes.